-The HDMI receiver in the ADV7610 can monitor the level on the +5 V power signal pin of the HDMI port.
+The HDMI receiver in the ADV7619 can monitor the level on the +5 V power signal pin of each connected HDMI port.
 The results of this detection can be read back from the following I2C registers.
 These readbacks are valid even when the part is not configured for HDMI mode.